ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 It is worth emphasizing that gMock will let you mock **classes** and not top level functions.

-The process of using gMock is, in general, the same:
+The process of using gMock is, in general, always the same:

 1. You [create the mocked class using the `MOCK_METHOD` macro](https://google.github.io/googletest/gmock_cook_book.html#creating-mock-classes) to mock the methods that will be used in the test.
 2. When running the tests, you set the expectations of what should happen when each relevant mocked method is called [using the `EXPECT_CALL` macro](https://google.github.io/googletest/gmock_for_dummies.html#general-syntax).
 The expectations will be automatically checked at the end of the test.

+### Mocking virtual classes

 Here we give a simple example to illustrate the process, but read the gMock [Mocking Cookbook] for a more detailed description of the possibilities and the inputs these macros need.
-Let's assume we want to mock the following abstract class because one of its subclasses is being used in the function we want to test (mocking virtual classes is way, way easier):
+Let's assume we want to mock the following virtual class because one of its subclasses is being used in the function we want to test:

 ```cpp
 class Animal {